seungwoo7050/codex-monorepo/CODING_GUIDE.md

   * Use a single-threaded event loop initially.
   * Use select/epoll or similar mechanism for multiple connections.
   * Do not introduce multi-threading unless explicitly required by a version spec in `VERSIONING.md`.

+* `philosophers-cpp17`:

+  * Use `std::thread`, `std::mutex`, `std::condition_variable` and related primitives.
+  * Avoid undefined behavior and data races; be explicit about ownership and lifetime.
+  * Prefer clear, demonstrative implementations over micro-optimizations;
+    this project is intended as a concurrency learning/teaching lab.

 ---